malikgale/opensearchserver/_posts/2013-12-04-tutorial_en.markdown

 ![Index creation]({{ site.baseurl }}/assets/tutorial/1.create_index.png)

-Chosen template, `Web crawler`, will quickly give us a powerfully configured index. this template embed a `query`, a `renderer`, a `schema` and an `HTML parser` that are greatly effective.
+Chosen template, `Web crawler`, will quickly give us a powerfully configured index.
+This template embeds a `query`, a `renderer`, a `schema` and an `HTML parser` that are really effective.

 Index is immediately created.
 You can see that several tabs are added to the main window.